Adopt-An-Insect Report Worksheet (T. Trimpe, Havana Junior High, Havana, IL)

 .Adopt-An-Insect Word Find (pdf) - Challenge your students to find all the insect-related terms and names of common insects in this word search puzzle.

-Reproduction of my lessons and worksheets provided on this web site for profit or distribution on the Internet is not permitted without the express written consent of Mrs. Tracy Trimpe.
+Activities, lessons, & worksheets available on any page of this web site are intended for use by a single teacher in his/her classroom or to share at educational conferences.
+Reproduction for commercial use or profit is not permitted without the express written consent of Mrs. Tracy Tomm.
 Visit my Frequently Asked Questions page for more details!

 Back to Project Description

 Adopt-An-Insect Resources (Websites & Books)